SusmitWani/Computer_Networks_CS_F303/README.md

 Lab in which I use wireshark to study the DHCP and arp packets

 ## Lab 9
-Lab in which i code a encoder and a decoder using the OpenSSL library which can encrypt and decrypt text files upto 1KB.
+Lab in which I code a encoder and a decoder using the OpenSSL library which can encrypt and decrypt text files upto 1KB.

+## Lab Compre
+Lab in which I make a end to end encrypted chatting application.
+Two clients communicate by means of a server in my implementation.
+Can be made into an actual chatroom by changing a parameter.

 ## Notes:
 Lab 4 code not working completely.
 Will correct that shortly.
-(Can be corrected easily by modifying Lab 6)
+(Can be corrected easily by modifying Lab Compre)

 Lab 7 code not able to download images.
 Last tested on Ubuntu 18.04 on a VM